murnanedaniel/ToyTrack/README.md

 ## Pytorch Dataset

 The `TracksDataset` class is a Pytorch dataset which can be used with a Pytorch dataloader.
+It can return either hitwise structure or trackwise structure.

 ```python
 config = {